-Trading at a Discount Common stock of closed-end investment companies, including business development companies, frequently trade at discounts to net asset value and our common stock may also be discounted in the market.
+Trading at a Discount

+Common stock of closed-end investment companies, including business development companies, frequently trade at discounts to not asset value and our common stock may also be discounted in the market.
+This characteristic of discounts to net asset value and our common stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.